I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female. What does this mean and is it accurate?

 2) Right, so I’m — supposedly — an INTJ female.
 Fine.
 What does this mean?
 Does it mean anything?
 What am I supposed to do with this information?
 (Answer: write and publish a blog article).

-1) As an INTJ female, I am probably one of the most introverted people out there.
+1) As an INTJ female, I am probably one of the most introverted people out there

 It’s exceedingly rare for me to feel fully comfortable/at ease with someone I just met or don’t know well.
-When it does happen, I feel like I just saw Halley’s comet and think: I HAVE TO KEEP THIS INDIVIDUAL IN MY LIFE SOMEHOW (in a non-stalky way, obvs).
+When it does happen, I feel like I just saw Halley’s comet and think: I HAVE TO KEEP THIS INDIVIDUAL IN MY LIFE SOMEHOW (in a non-stalky way, obviously).

-So much time wasted pandering to others’ feelings and small talk when you could be getting on with the task in hand!
-Other colleagues actively enjoyed this process whereas I felt frustrated as hell — especially if I could already see an excellent solution at the outset.
+So much time wasted with small talk and going down blind alleys of unsuitable solutions when you could be getting on with the task in hand!
+Other colleagues seemed to actively enjoy this process whereas I felt frustrated as hell — especially if I could already see an excellent solution at the outset.
 Why not just get straight to it without all of the dithering?
-I love being self-employed when I can just decide and do.

-3) Problems with authority
+3) Butting heads with authority figures

-Latest when I found myself literally being screamed at for having — in complete good faith — suggested an alternative solution to a certain problem, I concluded: girl, this is never going to work.
+Latest when I found myself being shouted at for having — in complete good faith — suggested an alternative solution to a certain problem, I concluded: girl, this is never going to work.
 You need to stop looking for better bosses and be your own better boss.
 That was 2015 and I am still proudly self-employed.

 I’m never, EVER going back: I would need a shedload of Valium.
 Or a lobotomy.
 Or both.

-4) A rather utilitarian approach to fashion
+5) A rather utilitarian approach to fashion

 “INTJs tend to treat fashion as a means to an end.”